Dental Hygiene in Ashburn

 Get your toothbrush bristles under the 2 or 3 millimeters of tissue where your tooth comes outside the gum, where bacteria grows.
 Flexible bristles, angled at 45-degrees against the gum line, will help ensure you’re reaching the gum line.

-How often should I visit the dentist for a cleaning?
+How often should I visit the dentist for regular cleanings?

 Generally, it's recommended to visit your dentist for a professional cleaning and check-up every six months, though some individuals may need more frequent visits based on their oral health.

-Is it true that electric toothbrushes are better than manual ones?
+Are electric toothbrushes more effective than manual ones?

 While both can be effective, electric toothbrushes, particularly those with oscillating-rotating or sonic technology, can often provide a more thorough cleaning and reach areas that are harder to access with a manual brush.